-During an unsupervised, unsupported detox process, withdrawal symptoms roughly follow a timeline.
+Alcohol withdrawal symptoms roughly follow a timeline.
 After approximately six hours without alcohol, an addict will likely begin to experience mild symptoms of withdrawal.
 At approximately the 12th hour following the last drink, the individual may begin to experience hallucinations.
 These hallucinations typically last from hour 12 until approximately one full day following the last drink.
 For the first 24 to 48 hours of abstaining from alcohol, the individual may believe they see, feel, or hear things that are not present.
 Approximately 48 to 72 hours after the person consumed their last drink, a small percentage of people may experience even more delusions and hallucinations known as delirium tremens.
 Undergoing supervised detox at a medical detox center can make the process of allowing alcohol to exit the body much more comfortable.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Alcohol Detox Program